chase-seibert/blog/_drafts/laying-someone-off.md

 title: Manager Layoff Survival Guide
 tags: manager
 toc: true
+header:
+  overlay_image: /images/header-layoff.jpg
+excerpt: "All companies go through layoffs.
+As a manager, you can count on participating in one, someday."
 ---

 As apposed to firing someone for performance reasons, layoffs are typically for financial reasons.
-All companies go through layoffs.
 They are part of a natural cycle of growth and restructuring.
-As a manager, you can count on participating in one, someday.

 If you are given the opportunity to have the actual termination conversation with the people on your team, I suggest you take it.
 It will be difficult - but